Echo108471/Echo108471/README.md

 Majors: Computer Science & Managerial Economics
 ```

 💻 I am most interested in **bioinformatics** and **full-stack development**.
-My goal is to build impactful projects that bridge technology and biology.
+My goal is to build impactful projects that bridge technology and other disciplines.

 ---